christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 Outside pressures forced the estonian government into accepting a third party as an election observer, and as such a [UN peacekeeping operation](#un-mission-for-estonia) was established, since the EU was not seen as as neutral enough.
 The forces stayed in the country and aided the local police in Ida Viru which struggled with dissent and increased violence.

-While the other baltic countries also struggled with similar situations in their border counties, nowhere did it develop so rapidly as in Ida Viru.
-Yet still the global awareness was quite low of the protests.
+While the other baltic countries also fought with similar situations in their border counties, nowhere did anything develop so rapidly as in Ida Viru, yet still the global awareness of the protests stayed quite low.
 Most media outlets where preoccupied with flashier events, and the protests where largely ignored as smaller versions of the Euromaidan protests in Ukraine.